Shio0409/Edison/README.md

-application connect creater to inventer
+app that connect creater to inventer